SLEEP POSITION - WHAT'S YOUR FAVORITE?

-What Your Sleep Position Says About Your Personality?
+What Your Sleep Position Says

-Believe it or not, your sleep position can say a lot about your personality.
+Believe it or not your sleep position can say a lot about your personality.
 It’s not surprising when you think about the fact that the average human spends a third of their life sleeping.
 While you might not be able to change your personality, what you can change is how you support your sleep position with the right pillow.

-The Nectar Pillow is a shredded memory foam pillow with a Tencel cover which has been designed to be supportive on any part of the body – whether it’s to cradle your neck if you are a side sleeper, or hold in your arms if you sleep curled up like a baby.
+The Nectar Pillow is a shredded memory foam pillow with a tencel cover which has been designed to be supportive on any part of the body – whether it’s to cradle your neck if you are a side sleeper, or hold in your arms if you sleep curled up like a baby.
 Take our quiz, and find out what your sleep position says about you and why your pillow choice needs to support your sleep position for you to wake up and be your best self!

-What position do you prefer to sleep in?
+What position do you sleep in?

 The sleeper snoozes on their sides, but this time their arms are stretched out in front of them: think like a mummy.